vittesh12345/TennVision/README.md

    - Note: Keep your `.env` file secure and never commit it to version control

 5. Download required model files:
    - YOLOv8 model will be downloaded automatically on first run
+   - Download the tennis stroke classification model:
+     - Option 1: Train your own model using `train_model.py`
+     - Option 2: Download the pre-trained model from [Releases](https://github.com/vittesh12345/TennVision/releases)
-- Place the tennis stroke classification model (tennis_stroke_model.h5) in the project root directory
+     - Place the `tennis_stroke_model.h5` file in the project root directory

 ## Usage